airplane near blue and grey building

 Your day-to-day travel cards should be offering you savings you can actually use.
 This means getting cards with transfer partners, like the Citi Premier, Sapphire Preferred, Venture X, American Express Gold, etc.

 But you need to choose a card with transfer partners that are most helpful for you.
-Oftentimes when you’re starting out Chase is the best option.
+Oftentimes when youโ€™re starting out Chase is the best option.

-Why you should have more than one travel rewards card
+Travel Hacking 101: Why you should have more than one travel rewards card

 Consider the best travel credit cards as more of a set than a singular unit.

-If you have just one you’re maximizing your earning potential with that singular card but if you have 2-3 in a duo or trifecta you’re able to earn 50 to a whopping 500% more on specific spending categories.
+If you have just one youโ€™re maximizing your earning potential with that singular card but if you have 2-3 in a duo or trifecta youโ€™re able to earn 50 to a whopping 500% more on specific spending categories.

 For example, the Chase Trifecta utilizes the Chase Freedom Flex, Chase Freedom Unlimited, and Chase Sapphire Preferred.
-With three cards all in a singular program, you’ll earn more free hotel nights and airfare because you’re earning (at times) 5 times what you would have just with the Chase Sapphire Preferred.
+With three cards all in a singular program, youโ€™ll earn more free hotel nights and airfare because youโ€™re earning (at times) 5 times what you would have with just the Chase Sapphire Preferred.ย

-If you’re buying groceries anyway, this is as simple as reaching for the card that has a 5x points promo this month to pay rather than the card with 1x cashback.
+If youโ€™re buying groceries anyway, this is as simple as reaching for the card that has a 5x points promo this month to pay rather than the card with 1x cash back.
+We talk a lot about how to do this in Stacking Academy, which teaches you how to use less cards to earn the same amount of free travel annually.

 What about my credit score?